 Slack is one of the biggest productivity communication apps on the planet.
 It has made working remotely (or in an office) a lot easier, thanks to its easy-to-use settings and intuitive features.
 And inside iOS 14, Apple will borrow a few of Slack’s most-loved features.

-Reports suggest iMessage users will be able to tag their contacts in iMessages using the @user-name handle, just like in Slack.
+iMessage users will be able to tag their contacts in iMessages using the @user-name handle, just like in Slack.
 On top of this, iOS 14 will bring the ability to retract messages sent in iMessage, even after they’ve been sent to a recipient.
-Typing indicators for group chats are also said to be making an appearance in iOS 14 as well.
+Typing indicators for group chats are also making an appearance in iOS 14 as well.

-#6 – Third-Party Apps Might Get More Access Inside iOS 14
+#6 – Third-Party Apps Get More Access Inside iOS 14

 You know how some of Apple’s core applications properly suck?
 I’m looking at your Mail.
-Well, this might change in iOS 14.
-According to reports, Apple is considering giving third-party apps core access to iOS, so things like Gmail and Spotify could become your default apps inside of Mail and Apple Music.
+Well, this will change in iOS 14.
+Apple is giving third-party apps core access to iOS, so things like Gmail and Firefox can now become your default apps instead of Mail and Safari.

-In addition to this, it’d mean you could run Google Chrome or DuckDuckGo instead of Safari as your default browser on iPhone.
-Out of all the potential features on this list, this is the one I am most excited about.
+Out of all the features on this list, this is the one I am most excited about.
 It’s time the iPhone became less locked-down and more malleable to the needs and wants of its user.